norgeous/ratty/README.md

 Get a realtime piped shell in browser, using node, socket.io and tmux.

-Secured with tls (self-signed) and HTTP Basic Auth.
+Secured with HTTPS/SSL/TLS (self-signed) and HTTP Basic Auth.

 Supports multiple users in the same shell.

+Supports normal shell tab completetion and colors.

 Alternative to ssh?